-Last week, I had the pleasure of having lunch with my etiquette teacher, mentor and friend, Mrs. Peggy Newfield, president and founder of The American School of Protocol® in Atlanta.
+One day, I had the pleasure of having lunch with my etiquette teacher, mentor and friend, Mrs. Peggy Newfield, president and founder of The American School of Protocol® in Atlanta.
 We arranged to meet at a restaurant in the Buckhead region of Atlanta.
-Feeling slightly apprehensive and wanting to make an exemplary impression while dining with the renowned Peggy Newfield, we (my son, a soon to be college graduate, and I) arrived early.
+Feeling slightly apprehensive and wanting to make an exemplary impression while dining with the renowned Peggy Newfield, we (my son, a soon-to-be college graduate, and I) arrived early.
 After reserving a table for our party of three, I experienced a protocol memory relapse and became unsure if we should be seated at the table or wait for Mrs. Newfield in the lobby.
 I decided upon the latter.

 As more and more lunch patrons arrived and upon hearing the host state that the Friday “rush” would be starting soon, I decided to be escorted to our table.
 Once seated, I knew to leave the napkin on the table and not eat, drink or order until my special guest arrived.
 Our server came and introduced herself.
 I reiterated that we were expecting another diner and informed her that I would be handling the bill.
 Peggy soon arrived.
 Upon standing, proper introductions and greetings were extended per protocol.
 We enjoyed a fabulous lunch and first-class decorum was demonstrated throughout the meal.

 My experience prompted me to share and reiterate tips on restaurant etiquette and social dining.
 This holiday season, adhere to the tips I am providing and leave your uncertainties at home.
 My desire is for you to relax, exemplify decorum and enjoy your special time with others.

 - Make a reservation in advance.
 If you are unable to honor a reservation, place a cancellation courtesy call.